Housing & Residential Education Handbook

 Housing & Residential Education Staff

-The Director of Housing & Residential Education is responsible for the day-to-day operations of our campus housing department.
-This position supervises the Area Coordinators, who are full-time staff members who live within the residence halls and supervise the Resident Assistants (R.A.).
+The Director of Residence Life & Community Standards is responsible for the day-to-day operations of our campus housing department.
+This position supervises the Graduate Assistants, who are part-time staff members who live within the residence halls and supervise the Senior Resident Assistants (SRA) and Resident Assistants (RA).
 The Director coordinates room assignments, contracts, occupancy management, and departmental planning.

-Resident Assistants (RA) are our student staff members who live on the floors with our residents.
+Senior Resident Assistants (SRA) Resident Assistants (RA) are our student staff members who live on the floors with our residents.
 These students are the front line of reference for the residents and are there to help with a number of situations.
-Our RA’s are trained to deal with instances such as roommate conflicts, disciplinary situations, homesickness, and other types of situations that arise in the residence halls.
-The RA’s are also responsible for the residential curriculum model within the halls for our residential students.
+Our SRA’s and RA’s are trained to deal with instances such as roommate conflicts, disciplinary situations, homesickness, and other types of situations that arise in the residence halls.
+The SRA’s and RA’s are also responsible for the residential curriculum model within the halls for our residential students.

 Goals of Housing & Residential Educational Program